Painting Pretty Girls and Pop Fiction: McClelland Barclay’s Short Story Illustrations for Cosmopolitan

 I’m not sure how much direction the author, publisher or editor would give him, but he was very busy with story illustration work during the 1930s.
 They knew he could paint beautiful people, and his aesthetic opinions were sought after.
 Perhaps publishers were calculating that Barclay’s fame and signature on the story illustrations would help to sell magazines too.

-There is lesson in learning this artist's own story of adapting.
+There is a lesson in learning this artist's own story of adapting.

 His illustrations helped short stories continue to be a publishing business bonanza back then.
 Hearst Cosmopolitan Productions had been securing film rights to produce the most popular short stories into movies since 1923.
 Not all stories were box office hits, but one illustrated by Barclay became the successful 1933 film, Penthouse starring Myrna Loy.